FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/api/c.md

 ## Linkage

 The default symbol visibility in a library should be hidden.
-Use either a whitelist of exported symbols, or explicit visibility annotations, on symbols to exported.
+Use either an allowlist of exported symbols, or explicit visibility annotations on symbols to exported.

 C libraries must not export C++ symbols.
 -->